 E-Mail Your Kids

 But as she grew older, the system didn’t work.
-There were so many memories I wanted to keep private – sacred – and I started writing blog posts I’d never publish, then later lose track of.
+(Dropped naps and all that jazz.)
 So instead, I got into the habit of sending two-second emails to myself when she’d say something funny or sweet that I’d want to remember.

 Eventually, those mini emails piled up in my own inbox and as I began to sort them into folders, I thought: Why not just email them to her directly?